 Match all seven numbers you'll win €7,500 (approx. $11,000) – every single month, for life!
 So if you’ve got a lucky feeling this Saturday then the lucky spiral game is well worth a whirl!

-Play the German Lotto Online from Australia
+Bet on the German Lotto Online from Australia

-With Lottoland it's easy to play the German Lotto (or 6 aus 49) online.
+With Lottoland it's easy to bet on the German Lotto (or 6 aus 49) online.
 Just pick your numbers, make your extra game selection and you're good to go.
 The German Lotto is a hugely popular game, in fact it's estimated that the amount of people playing in Germany is almost four times the population of Ireland!

 Germany has the highest population in Europe and, as such, a sizable proportion of Lottoland players also come from there.
 The German Lotto is therefore not just one of our most popular games to bet on, it's also responsible for a considerable amount of wins.
 Indeed three of our top five wins of all time came courtesy of the German Lotto, including our biggest winner of all time, Matthias, who won €22 million back in May.